picoxr/Launcher-Demo-UnityXR/README.md

 Scene: Assets->Project->Scene->Scene

 ## Note:
-The Pico Unity XR SDK v2.0.1 needs to be imported manually.
+The Unity XR SDK v2.0.1 needs to be imported manually.
 For details about the latest SDK download address and documentation, see the following links: https://developer.pico-interactive.com/sdk